 You may have already picked up on one of the complexities around FinTech laws and financial regulations.
 Namely, there is not strictly a single overriding body of laws and regulations.
 Each major territory has laws specific to it that make the standard that needs to be met different, depending on where the parties are located.
 There is a lot of crossover in the different agencies and regulations, but at first glance, it might feel like a tangled web of bureaucracy!

-To help you get a grip on the landscape, we have given a run down of the major regulatory bodies in the key territories.
+To help you get a grip on the landscape, we have given a run-down of the major regulatory environment bodies in the key territories.

-• The Conference of State Bank Supervisors (CSBS).
+- The Conference of State Bank Supervisors (CSBS).
 The CSBS has been around since 1902.
 However, it is only in recent years that it has become involved in an attempt to standardize some of the licensing for FinTech.
-This is a problem unique to the US, where different regulatory compliance standards exist in different states.
+This is a problem unique to the US, where different regulatory compliance obligations exist in different states.

 The CSBS started the Vision 2020 initiative to bring some unity to licensing and has had major success, lowering the barrier to entry for financial companies offering new technologies in the US.

-• The Consumer Financial Protection Bureau (CFPB).
-The CFPB is the overarching government agency concerned with ensuring consumers are treated fairly by financial companies.
+- The Consumer Financial Protection Bureau (CFPB).
+The Consumer Financial Protection Bureau is the overarching government agency concerned with ensuring consumers are treated fairly by financial companies.
 The bureau covers all financial firms, including FinTech firms, national banks, and other financial institutions.

-• The Financial Industry Regulatory Authority (FINRA).
-The FINRA is a self-regulatory organization that oversees and regulates the securities industry in the United States at the federal level.
-FINRA plays an important role in regulating and supervising FinTech businesses on suspicious activity that engages in securities activities, such as online brokerage services or digital investment platforms.
+- The Financial Industry Regulatory Authorities (FINRA).
+The FINRA is a self-regulatory organization that oversees and regulates the securities financial services industry in the United States at the federal level.
+FINRA plays an important role in regulating and supervising financial services businesses on deceptive acts that engage in securities activities, such as online brokerage services or digital investment platforms.

-• Securities and Exchange Commission (SEC).
-The SEC oversees and regulates FinTech companies that offer securities-related products or services, such as digital assets management, crowdfunding platforms, or robo-advisors.
+- Securities and Exchange Commission (SEC).
+The SEC oversees and regulates FinTech companies that offer securities-related financial products or services, such as digital assets management, crowdfunding platforms, or robo-advisors.
 The SEC's primary focus is to protect investors and promote fair and transparent markets in the rapidly evolving FinTech innovations.

-• Federal Trade Commission (FTC).
+- Federal Trade Commission (FTC).
 The Federal Trade Commission (FTC) is responsible for enforcing laws related to consumer protection and preventing anti-competitive practices.
-In the context of FinTech, the FTC monitors and investigates companies that offer financial services to ensure they comply with federal laws and regulations and takes action against companies engaged in deceptive or unfair practices.
+In the context of financial technology, the FTC monitors and investigates companies that offer financial services to ensure they comply with federal laws and regulations and takes action against companies engaged in deceptive or unfair practices.

 Complete FinTech guide